CompBioIPM/scGATE/README.md

 ## scGATE: single-cell gene regulatory gate inference
 We have developed scGATE (single-cell gene regulatory gate) as a logic-based model for deciphering tissue- and cell-type-specific gene regulatory networks from single-cell RNA sequencing (scRNA-seq).
 While previous efforts have focused on reconstructing directed transcription factor (TF) to target gene networks, logic-based models enable the exploration of more complex combinatorial relationships between regulators.
 In particular, Boolean logic models can capture higher-order TF interactions, represented through AND, OR, and XOR logic gates.
 Our novel approach infers TF-gene networks from scRNA-seq data while simultaneously elucidating the underlying Boolean logic that combines TF activities.
 The methodology integrates external genomic data, such as single-cell assay for transposase-accessible chromatin sequencing (scATAC-seq) and motif analysis, to narrow down candidate TFs for each target gene.
 TF-gene links are further refined using scRNA-seq data, and logic rules are derived.
-To enhance statistical power, scGATE focuses on reconstructing context-specific regulatory networks, including tissue- or cell-type-specific networks.
+To enhance statistical power, scGATE focuses on reconstructing context specific regulatory networks, including tissue- or cell-type-specific networks.
 This study presents an integrative framework for deducing cell-type-specific gene regulation, moving beyond TF-gene pairs to capture the complex logic operations underlying combinatorial control.

 <br>
 Malekpour, S.A., Haghverdi, L., Sadeghi, M., Single-cell multi-omics analysis identifies context specific gene regulatory gates and mechanisms.
 Briefings In Bioinformatics, 2023.